ncara/icOS/README.md

 ## Installation

-These scripts require the preliminary installation of python 3.__.
-It uses several packages, only one of which is not a prebuilt and has to be manually installed:
+These scripts require the preliminary installation of python 3.8 (not all libraries of wxPython are supported by python3.10 and 3.11).
+It uses several packages, all of them should automatically install if missing:

+For those not able to use wxPython, a plceholder clunkier version using tkinter is available (icOS_toolbox_GUI-nowxPython.py)

 - seaborn (color palette).
 - wxPython (Graphical User Interface library)

-For those not able to use wxPython, a plceholder clunkier version using tkinter is available (icOS_toolbox_GUI-nowxPython.py)

-The following  packages are used but should be normally shipped with all versions of python.

 - pandas
 - matplotlib
 - numpy